brson/the-end-of-unsafety/script.md

 Rust replacing C is in some ways a simpler story than replacing C++, and some ways more complex.
-C is a much easier language to interop with than C++, and because of that it tends to be used almost exclusively at the lower layers of the stack, in system libraries and operating system kernels.
+C is a much easier language to interop with than C++, and because of that it tends to be used for the lowest layers of the stack, in system libraries and operating system kernels.

 The big thing that Rust needs to make inroads at that level is ABI stability - that is, the capacity to do seamless upgrades of dynamic